 Dental implants are really easy to take care of.
 All you need to do is brush and floss your teeth just like you would with your natural teeth.
 It is important to use a low-abrasive toothpaste and to brush down by the base of the crown.
 Daily care of your implants is a small step toward making sure they last as long as possible.

-With proper care and an experienced dentist, your dentures can last you up to 20 years, making dentures an excellent long-term option.
+With proper care and an experienced dentist, your implants can last you up to 20 years, making dental implants an excellent long-term option.
 Because of how long they last and the health benefits of implants, implants really are a long-term investment in you.